Post job

 • Other Degrees, 4%

-Most learning support teachers, 21% to be exact, major in special education.
-Some other common majors for a learning support teacher include elementary education and education majors.
+You should major in special education to become a learning support teacher.
+21% of learning support teachers major in special education.
+Other common majors for a learning support teacher include elementary education and education.

 Temple University9.93%